PDCbc/queries/README.md

 {
     "name" : "QUERY NAME",
     "type" : "QUERY",
+    "display_name" : "A name to show in the interface", "title" : "PDC-XXXX",
+    "query_type" : "RATIO | STRATIFIED",
     "description" : "SOME DESCRIPTION",
     "map": "PATH TO MAP FUNCTION",
     "reduce" : "PATH TO REDUCE FUNCTION",